oat-sa/taohub-articles/forge/qti/tao-pci.md

 ### Interaction Rendering Sequence

 The new sequence diagram below clearly depicts the responsibilities of each component.
-It also reflects the content of this proposal and the current experimental implementation in the TAO Platform.\
+It also reflects the content of this proposal and the current experimental implementation in the TAO Platform.<br/>

 Figure 4.
 Interaction Rendering Sequence Diagram\
 ![](http://forge.taotesting.com/attachments/download/3451/pciSequence.png)